-Texas Denny's chokehold death ruled homicide
+Couple indicted in Texas Denny's chokehold death

 - A Texas man died after he was restrained during a fight outside a Denny's restaurant

+- A sheriff's deputy and her husband were indicted on murder charges

-Houston (CNN)A night out for two Texas families turned into a deadly fight and now one man's family argues that justice isn't being done.
+Houston (CNN)A Texas deputy and her husband could face life in prison after a night out for two Texas families turned into a deadly fight.

 John Hernandez kicked and gasped for air when a deputy's husband allegedly had him in a chokehold outside a Houston-area Denny's restaurant, a video shows.

-Note: Correction: A previous version of this story misspelled the first name of Harris County Sheriff's Deputy Chauna Thompson.